 Utmost good faith

 Insurance is a contract of utmost good faith.
 Both the policyowner and the insurer must know all material facts and relevant information.
 There can be no attempt by either party to conceal, inveigle or deceive.
-A consumer purchases a policy based largely on what the insurer and its agent claim are its features, benefits and advantages.
-An insurer issues a policy based primarily on what the applicant receives in the application.
+A consumer purchases a policy based largely on what the insurer and its agent claim are its features, benefits and advantages, as well as what the insurer has actuated as the value and reasonable cost of coverage.
+An insurer issues a policy based primarily on the information it receives in the application.

 This concept of utmost good faith translates to the Christian faith.
 In the covenant that comprises genuine, saving faith, there are three essential components, as codified by the 16th-century Protestant Reformers: notitia, assensus and fiducia (Loci Communes Theologici, Philip Melanchthon, 1521).
-Martin Luther argued that genuine, saving faith is a fides viva, a vital or living faith (Justified by Faith Alone, R.C.
-Sproul, pg.
+Martin Luther, the Protestant Reformer, argued that genuine, saving faith is a fides viva, a vital or living faith (Justified by Faith Alone, R.C.
+Sproul, p.
 47).